 What do you think?

-1 If the individual mandate is unconstitutional, then the ENTIRE ACA SHOULD BE STRUCK DOWN
+1 If the individual mandate is unconstitutional, then the ENTIRE LAW SHOULD BE STRUCK DOWN

 2 If the individual mandate is unconstitutional, that should NOT AFFECT THE REST OF THE LAW

 The Supreme Court will be deciding this issue soon.
 Regardless of your personal views, how do you think the Supreme Court will decide?